Kreata/firemail/README.md

 **Step 3**

 Open the application in the simulator.
-The launch page is a [nodeunit](https://github.com/caolan/nodeunit) testrunner.
+The launch page has a link to [nodeunit](https://github.com/caolan/nodeunit) unit tests.

 ## Index